PrajaktaSathe/Javascript-projects/README.md

 5. **Toggle Light-Dark Mode** - (Florin Pop) - https://www.youtube.com/watch?v=xodD0nw2veQ

+6. **Hello, Name** - This is a simple and fun project.
+Go check it out!!

 Check out the projects here - https://prajaktasathe.github.io/Javascript-projects/ !!

 **Do star the repo if you find it useful!!**